Anonymous-AAA/NITCBase/notes/stage2.md

 - Each slot stores a single record of a relation.
 - Maximum number of relations allowed in NITCBase is 18

+# Maybe errors
+- Caution at the end of the stage the total number of attributes can be 20 not till 19